 For electronic and esoteric music there were various underground fanzines and self produced printed material but many were low budget and/or concentrated on reviews and interviews.
 I wanted CyberNoise to be more professional.
 Although Music From The Empty Quarter magazine would become the industrial bible of the early nineties with its own quality and style I made sure CyberNoise specifically catered to collectors with the emphasis on release listings and discographies.

 Since the original printed magazine closed back in 1995 I've continued to collect and document electronic music releases writing and maintaining discographies in PDF format on the old version of this web site.
 Finally, in 2010 I had the opportunity to start building the new CyberNoise web site (as part of a larger project, the WWRDB, that my company is working on).
 CyberNoise is now running on modern systems, code and databases to enable a fully featured matrix of electronic music information and resources.
-My passion for electronic music continues with this web site and through social media sites such as Twitter, YouTube and Flickr.
+My passion for electronic music continues with this web site and through social media sites such as Twitter and YouTube.

 If you want your news/music/band/label in the weekly CyberNoise Assimilation